-Justice Agnes teaches District Court Practice and Procedure and Massachusetts Evidence.
+Justice Agnes teaches District Court Practice and Procedure, Massachusetts Constitutional Law, and Massachusetts Evidence.
 He received his B.A. from Boston University and his J.D. from Suffolk University Law School.
+Justice Agnes was appointed to the appellate bench in 2011 by Governor Deval Patrick and in 2017 served as the chair of the SJC Committee on Archives and Records Conservation.
+Justice Agnes retired from the Massachusetts Appeals Court in 2020.

 Email: agnes@mslaw.edu